baijum/service-binding-documentation/docs/creating-service-bindings/custom-path-injection.md

 ## Containers Path

+This feature is only available for `ServiceBinding` in the `binding.operators.coreos.com` API group.

 If your application is using a custom resource and containers path should bind at a custom location, SBO provides an API to achieve that.
-Here is an example CR with containers in a custom location:
+Here is an example custom resource with containers in a custom location:

 ```
 apiVersion: "stable.example.com/v1"